Yuriy Maslov

-Yuriy Maslov (Ukrainian: Юрій Костянтинович Маслов; born June 7, 1968, Odesa) — Ukrainian economist, educator, public and state figure, one of the founders of the implementation of the European Union Strategy for the Danube Region in Ukraine.
+Yuriy Maslov (Ukrainian: Юрій Костянтинович Маслов; born June 7, 1968, Odesa) is a Ukrainian economist, educator, public and state figure, one of the founders of the implementation of the European Union Strategy for the Danube Region in Ukraine.

 Biography

 In 1989, he graduated from the Odesa National Economics University with a degree in Accounting and Analysis of Economic Activity, obtaining the qualification of economist.

 From 1993 to 2003, he headed the Odesa branch of First Ukrainian International Bank (PUMB) and was a member of the bank's Management Board.

 From May 2003 to April 2009, he was the head of the Odesa Regional Branch of UkrSocBank and a member of the bank's management board.

 In 2008, he defended his dissertation and earned the academic degree of Candidate of Economic Sciences in specialty 08.04.01 – Finance, Money Circulation, and Credit'.

 In 2006, he was awarded the honorary title Honored Economist of Ukraine.

 From August 2009 to March 2010, he served as chairman of the management board of Kyiv Bank.

 In 2010, he worked as an Advisor to the Minister of Economy of Ukraine.

 From 2012 to 2016, he lectured at the K. D. Ushinsky South Ukrainian National Pedagogical University.

 In 2015, he defended his doctoral dissertation “Formation of the Modern System of Power in the Countries of Central and Eastern Europe: Principles, Mechanisms, and Prospects for Development” and obtained the academic degree of Doctor of Political Sciences (specialty 23.00.02 – Political Institutions and Processes).

 In 2016, he was elected by competition as a professor at the Odesa National Economic University.

 Since 2017, he has been a member of the Specialized Academic Council D 41.053.06 at the South Ukrainian National Pedagogical University named after K. D. Ushynsky, for defending doctoral (PhD) dissertations in specialty 23.00.02 – Political Systems and Processes.

 Since 2020, he has been an Academician of the Academy of Political Sciences of Ukraine.

 He is the author of more than 70 scientific works published in Ukrainian and international journals.

 Since December 2024, he has served as Advisor to the Head of the State Agency on Energy Efficiency and Energy Saving of Ukraine.

 Since March 2025, he has been a Member of the supervisory board of the Joint-Stock Company “Decarbonization Fund of Ukraine”, and Chairman of the Audit Committee of the Supervisory Board.